-Roofing including roof space

-binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and slated with stone ridging and skews, and the slated roof over the extension has metal ridging and hips.
-Access to the attic roof voids above the original building is gained through ceiling hatches in the entrance vestibules/halls.
-The roof is of timber frame construction overlaid with sarkingboard, and there is horsehair beneath the slates.
-A ceiling hatch in the rear hallway provides access into the roof void above the extension.
-This roof is of timber frame construction overlaid with sarkingboard, and there is a felt membrane below the slates.
-The roof voids are insulated above the ceilings.
+The main roofs are pitched and laid in profiled concrete interlocking tiles, with tiled ridging and hips and plastic dry verges.
+There are flat felt covered roofs over the lounge bay and to a link section of roof above the ground floor cloakroom etc, and the single storey extension has a flat fibreglass covered roof.
+Access into the main attic roof space is gained through a ceiling hatch in a landing cupboard, via a fixed timber ladder.
+This roof is of timber frame construction overlaid with tongue and groove sarkingboard.
+The loft is part floored and there are electric lights.
+A ceiling hatch in the loft room above the garage provides access into the apex roof space.
+This roof is of timber frame construction overlaid with sarkingboard, and there is a felt membrane beneath the tiles.
+The roof voids are part insulated only.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are formed in cast iron.
+The gutters are formed in aluminium and there are PVC downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction which are pointed and painted externally.
-The walls of the extension are of cavity brick construction which are also pointed and painted.
+The main walls are of cavity brick construction which are roughcast/harled externally.
+The walls of the extensions are of similar construction.